You Say Party: Hit the Floor and Lose All Time (2005–2007)

-In 2005, the band began receiving press as the five members toured Canada, opening for such notable acts such as The Blood Brothers and Pretty Girls Make Graves.
+In 2005, the band began receiving press as the five members toured Canada, opening for acts such as The Blood Brothers and Pretty Girls Make Graves.
 They released a full-length album, entitled Hit the Floor!, in September, received some positive reviews, and performed at Pop Montreal.

 In 2006, Edmonton-based record label Reluctant Recordings released Hit the Floor on vinyl, as You Say Party toured Canada for the second time.
 The group appeared at SXSW and was interviewed on MuchMusic, as they received funding for a video of "The Gap (Between the Rich and the Poor)" from VideoFACT.
 You Say Party toured the United Kingdom and Germany in May/June 2006, then continental Europe with a focus on the UK in August 2006, released a single for "The Gap" on UK label Cheesedream, and one for "You Did It!" on UK label Sink & Stove.

 In October 2006, You Say Party was heading to the United States for a major tour; however, they did not have the proper visas to be able to perform in the United States.
 Since band member Stephen O'Shea was banned from performing in the United States for five years, the band could not perform there until 2011 with O'Shea.

 In January 2007, after months of speculation, You Say Party signed an album deal with Toronto-based Paper Bag Records label.
 The label features such artists as Uncut and Tokyo Police Club.
-The band released their new album, Lose All Time, on March 20, 2007 in Canada.
+The band released their new album, Lose All Time, on March 20, 2007, in Canada.
 Lose All Time has been released by Fierce Panda Records in the United Kingdom and PIAS in Germany, Austria and Switzerland.